firemodels/smv/Verification/README.md

 ##  Smokeview Verification

-The smv/Verification/Visualization and smv/Verification/WUI directories contain FDS input files that are run by smokebot to verify fds results from a visualization perspective whenever FDS or Smokeview source source code changes.
-The smokebot script is contained in the repository [firemodels/bot](https://github.com/firemodels/bot).
+The smv/Verification/Visualization and smv/Verification/WUI directories contain FDS input files that are run by smokebot to verify visualization results of cases run by FDS.
+The smokebot script is contained in bot/Smokebot directory in bot repository at
+[firemodels/bot](https://github.com/firemodels/bot).

 ### Introduction